lvrcek/lvrcek/README.md

 - 📚 Interested in Deep Learning 🧠 and Computational Genomics 🧬
 - 🔭 Currently working on applying Graph Neural Networks to *de novo* Genome Assembly
 - 👨‍💻 My go-to languages and frameworks: Python, PyTorch, DGL
-- 📫 How to reach me: vrcek.lovro@gmail.com (or by clicking any of the buttons above)
+- 📫 How to reach me: Send an email to **vrcek dot lovro at gmail dot com** (or by clicking any of the buttons above)
 - ⚡ Hobbies: Rock Climbing 🧗‍♂️, Swimming 🏊‍♂️, Reading 📖

 <br>